Chatham, Massachusetts: History

 Although urban sprawl has invaded the Cape, the town of Chatham still boasts a quaint and walkable Main Street, home to numerous family-owned and -operated shops, restaurants, and businesses.
-The main shopping area features pedestrian-friendly crosswalks, on-street parallel parking, and some parking lots that are off Main Street.
-During the summer, concerts are held in a gazebo on Main Street, and not far from the shops is where the Chatham Anglers baseball team plays, as part of the Cape Cod Baseball League on the peninsula for collegiate-age players.
+During the summer, concerts are held in a gazebo in Late Gould Park on Main Street.
+The town also hosts the Chatham Anglers baseball team as part of the Cape Cod Baseball League on the peninsula.
+The League is for collegiate-age players.

-Chatham, like much of Cape Cod, is suffering from an exodus of young people and young families due to high housing prices and a lack of social and professional opportunities.
-The majority of homes in Chatham sit empty in the winter months until the summer when second-home owners come to use their summer/vacation homes, or they are used as weekly rentals for tourists.
-As of February 22, 2012, the average listing price for a home in Chatham was $1.3 million.
+Chatham, like much of Cape Cod, suffers from an exodus of young people and young families due to high housing prices and a lack of social and professional opportunities.
+The majority of homes in Chatham sit empty in the winter months until the summer when second-home owners come to use their summer/vacation homes.
+Some are used as weekly rentals for tourists.
+As of June 1, 2023, the average listing price for a home in Chatham was over $1.1 million US dollars.

-In summer, Chatham grows to a population of an estimated 30,000.
-Facilities are overcrowded, and there continues to be limited parking in the Main Street Business District.
-Beaches are affected by this increase of population.
-Limited parking exists in established parking areas, and the town's most popular beach, Lighthouse Beach, has only off the street parking, which sometimes involves a long walk to her sandy shores.
+In summer, Chatham grows to a population of an estimated 30,000, making facilities overcrowded, and there is limited parking in the Main Street Business District.
+Parking for the beaches is also limited, and the town's most popular beach, Lighthouse Beach, has only off-street parking.